life-itself/artearthtech.com/content/blog/2019-02-06-blind-spots-roberto-unger.md

 ---
 date: 2019-02-06
-title: "Blind Spots #1: From Brexit to Bolsonaro - A Conversation with Roberto Unger on the Knowledge Economy and the Rise of Populism"
+title: "Blind Spots #1: The knowledge economy, the progressive project and the future of Britain with Roberto Unger"
-publishDate: 2017-10-10
-slug: blind-spots-roberto-unger-from-brexit-to-bolsonaro
+slug: blind-spots-roberto-unger-future-of-britain
 eventdate: 2019-02-06
 section: events
-logoPath: blindspots05.jpg
+logoPath: blindspots06.jpg
-imagePath: blindspots05.jpg
+imagePath: blindspots06.jpg
-authors: [SylvieBarbier]
+authors: [sylviebarbier]
 ---

 Blind Spots is [our new series of conferences][blindspots] exploring the collective blind spots of our society.